-- Dampening down of potential dust generation areas with a water truck; - Mulching and grassing stockpiles and built levels where or when practicable; - Chemical dust suppressants, used as per manufacturer recommendations as a method of sealing problematic or largely unfinished areas, if the previously mentioned methods fail to mitigate the dust appropriately. - Ensuring that surfaces are constructed to their final design requirement and are stabilised as quickly as practicable; and - Controlling reduced vehicle speeds.
+- Dampening down of potential dust generation areas with a water truck. - Mulching and grassing stockpiles and built levels where or when practicable. - Chemical dust suppressants, used as per manufacturer recommendations as a method of sealing problematic or largely unfinished areas, if the previously mentioned methods fail to mitigate the dust appropriately. - Ensuring that surfaces are constructed to their final design requirement and are stabilised as quickly as practicable; and - Controlling reduced vehicle speeds.

-Wind conditions should be monitored to assist in daily planning of works to minimise the potential for excessive dust generation and off duty monitoring will be a requirement.
+Wind conditions should be monitored to assist in daily planning of works to minimise the potential for excessive dust generation.